STARR-Payload/BIOME_CODE/README.md

 # STARR-Payload
 STARR Code for Arduino interface with sensors and control systems.
+University of Alberta Rocketry Team.

 # To Do's: